antfie/veracode_bulk_mitigator/README.md

 ]
 ```

-## Future Features

-* The ability to work across all applications.

 ## Troubleshooting

 If you experience issues running pipenv see this [guide](https://pipenv.pypa.io/en/latest/installation.html).
 On Windows you may need to update your path environment variable.
 Alternatively try running pipenv via python like so: